-Nature: Natural Environment and Wildlife NPSNZ Honours Submissions: Instructions and Categories
+Nature: Natural Environment and Wildlife NPSNZ Honours Instructions for Submission

 The aim of nature photography is to sensitise the viewer to the natural world, to be thought provoking, and to elicit an emotional response from the viewer.
 Nature photography should reveal and champion the diversity of life on earth.
 NPSNZ challenges its Honours applicants to produce a set of images that meets these goals.